tubitak-ekimlik/maven-surefire-bom/README.md

 # maven-surefire-bom
-A parent pom for arranging unit test configuration via maven surefire plugin
+A simple pom file to facilitate unit-integration tests configuration for the maven surefire plugin